-The previous diagram is the concept model.
-The designed model begins with the web pages on the CDPL.org site and the IMSPL.com page.
-The URLs and titles are scraped (See Appendix B for specifics).
-Next the URL’s and titles that were scraped are encoded in RDF using Turtle (See Appendix C for specifics).
-These are stored in a SPARQL endpoint.
-The information is then a run through a string matching algorithm to test their validity and reduce uncertainty (See Appendix D for specifics).
-After the string matching algorithm is run, the correlations are stored on a named graph and are presented to the “Social Machine” and the “See Also” interface (See Appendix E and F for specifics).
-Here, the user views the other site and determines if the connection was valid.
+The above diagram is the concept model of our system.
+The designed model begins with the web pages on the CDPL.org and the IMSPL.com sites.
+The URLs and titles are scraped (See Appendix B for specificsand then encoded in RDF using Turtle (See Appendix C for specifics).
+The results are stored in a SPARQL endpoint for later use.
+The information is then run through a string matching algorithm to test their similarity and reduce uncertainty (See Appendix D for specifics).
+After the string matching algorithm is applied, the correlations are stored on a named graph and are presented to the “Social Machine” and the “See Also” interface (See Appendices E and F for specifics).
+At the social machine, the user views the other site and determines if the connection is valid.
 The results are fed back to the correlation table stored in the triple store database.
-The information throughout the system is provisioned to allow the user to infer the greatest probable information.
-This allows the user to focus on information uncertainty of a minor combination of sites instead of over half a billion possible matches.
+The information throughout the system is provisioned to allow the user to infer the greatest amount of probable information.
+This allows the user to focus on information uncertainty of a minor combination of pages instead of over half a billion possible matches.

 Logical Model: